-Juvenile idiopathic arthritis (JIA, formerly called juvenile rheumatoid arthritis) is a broad term for childhood rheumatic diseases that begin before the age of 16 and involve joint inflammation lasting more than six weeks.
-It is classified into various types based on the pattern of joint involvement, the presence of extra-articular manifestations (e.g., uveitis, rashes, nail changes, lymphadenopathy, hepatosplenomegaly), laboratory findings, and disease prognosis.
+Juvenile idiopathic arthritis (JIA; formerly called juvenile rheumatoid arthritis) is a broad term for childhood rheumatic diseases that begin before the age of 16 and are characterized by joint inflammation that lasts more than 6 weeks.
+It is classified into various types based on the pattern of joint involvement, the presence of extra-articular manifestations (e.g., uveitis, rash, nail changes, lymphadenopathy, hepatosplenomegaly), laboratory findings, and disease prognosis.
 Oligoarticular JIA, which is the most common type, presents with asymmetric involvement of up to four joints (with the knee joint most often affected).
-Nearly half of all cases of oligoarthritic JIA are associated with anterior uveitis, which may be diagnosed by slit-lamp examination.
+Nearly half of all cases of oligoarticular JIA are associated with anterior uveitis, which may be diagnosed by .
 Laboratory tests such as ESR, rheumatoid factor (RF), antinuclear antibodies (ANA), and the HLA-B27 antigen test are used to classify and determine the prognosis of JIA.
-Treatment of JIA is similar to that of adult rheumatoid arthritis and involves the use of NSAIDs, intra-articular steroid injections, and disease-modifying antirheumatic drugs (DMARDs) such as methotrexate.
+Treatment of JIA is similar to that of adult rheumatoid arthritis and involves the use of NSAIDs, intra-articular steroid injections, and (DMARDs) such as methotrexate.
 Systemic glucocorticoid therapy should be avoided because of the risk of growth impairment.

 Epidemiological data refers to the US, unless otherwise specified.

 - Possibly triggered by a viral or bacterial infection

 - Exposure to antibiotics during childhood may increase the risk of JIA.